-Through the implementation of the Support to Study Policy and Procedure, the University recognises that it will receive personal sensitive data.
-The University will process and share such data with relevant University employees for the legitimate business purposes of undertaking a thorough investigation, in line with the General Data Protection Regulations (GDPR).
+Through the implementation of the Support to Study Policy and Procedure, the University recognises that it will receive sensitive personal data.
+The University will process and share such data with relevant University employees for the legitimate business purposes of undertaking a thorough investigation, in line with the General Data Protection Regulations (GDPR) and Student Privacy Notice.